DeepNestedSpider/shavian-transliterate-browser-extension/README.md

 3.  `languageDetector.ts` retrieves configuration and tries to match the HTML language or browser UI language to English.
 4. If English is detected and transliteration is enabled, `languageDetector.ts` dynamically imports and executes `shavianTransliterator.ts`.
 5.  `shavianTransliterator.ts` uses `to-shavian` to transliterate all relevant text elements on the website and sets up a `MutationObserver` for dynamic content.

-This project was created using `bun init` in bun v1.2.13.
-[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.